XuanHien304/Alzheimer-s-Detection/README.md

 Each features seperates by comma( , )

 ## Feature
-Make sure your input is in exactly ordered
+Make sure your input is in exactly in order

 | Feature |   Descripstion
 | :-------- | :-----------------|